 Now all emails sent from the shared mailbox will be stamped with either shared or user mailbox signature, depending on the delegate rights of the sender.

-- The users don’t have to switch between accounts to send emails with a proper signature.
+- Users don’t have to switch between accounts to send emails with a proper signature.

-- Each signature lands right under the reply, not at the bottom of a conversation.
+- Each signature lands right under the reply, not at the bottom of an email conversation.

-- You can control all signatures in the company from one place.
+- You can control all company signatures from one place.

-- WYSIWYG editor to create HTML, RTF, and Plain Text signatures
+- Use graphical editor to create HTML and Plain Text signatures.
+No HTML knowledge required.

 - And many more…

-- Bouns: CodeTwo Email Signatures for Office 365 comes with a free subscription of a backup and restore solution – CodeTwo Backup for Office 365.
+- Bonus: CodeTwo Email Signatures for Office 365 comes with a free subscription of a backup and restore solution – CodeTwo Backup for Office 365.
 Find out more about this special offer here.

-For more details on adding signatures to Office 365 shared mailboxes, see this KB article.
+For more details on adding signatures to Microsoft 365 shared mailboxes, see this article.